koli170/FunkTactics/README.md

 - Take five - POW: 40   ACC: 100   COST: 0\
 Heals the user

+- Tick - POW: 1   ACC: 100   COST: 0\
+Has a 50% chance for the user to not gain energy.

+- M.L.Bustdown - POW: 100   ACC: 100   COST: 4
+Increadibly strong attack move.

 ### Enemy list
 The enemies featured in this game are the following: